 We spent a lot of time refining the Eastport Nesting Pram.
 We were concerned that the only thing a lot of extant nesting dinghy designs do well is....nest.
 We have kept all of the fun and function of the stock Eastport Pram---including the sailing rig---with no compromises for its nesting function.
 The nesting version is still just as easy to build.
 The Eastport Nesting Pram weighs 65 pounds, the same as the stock version.
 Sailed and rowed against a standard Eastport Pram, it is just as fast.

 Here's how it works.
 If you don't need the sailing version, just order the "rowing kit."
 This gives you the complete boat, ready to row.
 The daggerboard trunk, for sailing, is INCLUDED in this version.
-It'll be sealed off, but can be opened if the builder decides to convert to sailing later.

 Builders who will go sailing will order the "Rowing Kit" AND the "Sailing Component Kit."
 Adding the Sailing Component Kit gives you the mast, boom, yard, daggerboard, rudder, sail, mast step, and a center thwart that's integrated with the daggerboard trunk.
 The sailing kit includes a proper plug so that you don't ship water through the daggerboard trunk while rowing or towing.